juandesant/DownloadSDSSFindingCharts/README.md

 The expected output will look like:

     Processing Sesame query for M31
-	Trying to query SDSS for coords 010.6847929 +41.2690650 Trying to write M31.jpg
+    Trying to query SDSS for coords 10.68470833 +41.26875000 Downloading M31.jpg: 100 %
     Processing Sesame query for HCG7d
-	Trying to query SDSS for coords 009.8283025 +00.8919208 Trying to write HCG7d.jpg
+    Trying to query SDSS for coords 9.82830417 +0.89190833 Downloading HCG7d.jpg: 100 %
     Processing Sesame query for m82
-	Trying to query SDSS for coords 148.9696875 +69.6793833 Trying to write m82.jpg
+    Trying to query SDSS for coords 148.96745833 +69.68022222 Downloading m82.jpg: 100 %
     Processing Sesame query for HCG89a
-	Trying to query SDSS for coords 320.0042917 -03.9221389 Trying to write HCG89a.jpg
+    Trying to query SDSS for coords 320.00427083 -3.92211667 Downloading HCG89a.jpg: 100 %
     Processing Sesame query for HCG1
-	Trying to query SDSS for coords 006.5008343 +25.7181332 Trying to write HCG1.jpg
+    Trying to query SDSS for coords 6.50000000 +25.71666667 Downloading HCG1.jpg: 100 %
     Processing Sesame query for HCG2
-	Trying to query SDSS for coords 007.8751675 +08.4312495 Trying to write HCG2.jpg
+    Trying to query SDSS for coords 7.85000000 +8.44666667 Downloading HCG2.jpg: 100 %
     Processing Sesame query for HCG92c
-	Trying to query SDSS for coords 339.0147724 +33.9757204 Trying to write HCG92c.jpg
+    Trying to query SDSS for coords 339.01483333 +33.97575000 Downloading HCG92c.jpg: 100 %
     Processing Sesame query for tontoElQueLoLea
     Failed during coordinates search for tontoElQueLoLea
     list index out of range
     Processing Sesame query for CIG 96
-	Trying to query SDSS for coords 033.8651667 +06.0026111 Trying to write CIG 96.jpg
+    Failed during coordinates search for CIG 96 list index out of range
     Processing Sesame query for CIG 3
-	Trying to query SDSS for coords 000.8410417 +30.7818889 Trying to write CIG 3.jpg
+    Failed during coordinates search for CIG 3 list index out of range
     Processing Sesame query for ngc4321
-	Trying to query SDSS for coords 185.7284629 +15.8218178 Trying to write ngc4321.jpg
+    Trying to query SDSS for coords 185.72874583 +15.82238056 Downloading ngc4321.jpg: 100 %

 and the directory will contain the following files: